partykit/partykit/apps/docs/src/content/docs/guides/responding-to-http-requests.md

 In addition to [serving real-time WebSocket traffic](../building-a-real-time-websocket-server/), PartyKit servers can respond to regular HTTP requests.

-Let's send a request to the room's public URL:

 :::note[About Party URLs]
 Parties accept requests at `/parties/:party/:room-id`.
-The default `party` in each project is called `"main"`, but you can define [multiple parties per project](../using-multiple-parties-per-project/)
+The default `party` in each project is called `"main"`, but you can define [multiple parties per project](../using-multiple-parties-per-project/).
 :::

+Let's send a request to the room's public URL:

 ```ts
 fetch(`${PARTYKIT_HOST}/parties/main/${roomId}`, {